 How much to spend on Marketing vs. Sales?
 It’s all about the product and the target customer

-- small and medium business
+- Small and medium business

 The idea is the more you move from consumers to enterprise clients, the more you’ll need a sales force able to manage complex sales.
 However, imagine the case you sell a simple product, which is worth $20, would it make sense to have a dedicated sales force?
 It might not.
 This would be too expensive and not scalable.

 In other words, with a less expensive product that is targeting consumers, marketing will be a critical aspect.
-Where, instead of with an expensive product, which focuses more small and medium businesses and enterprise clients, sales will become the most relevant aspect of your business.
+Where, instead of with an expensive product, which focuses more on small and medium businesses and enterprise clients, sales will become the most relevant aspect of your business.

 Of course, this is a simplification.
 Yet it is a good starting point to understand and trace a line between marketing and sales.
 Take the case of a freemium business model.
 In that case, the investment in sales would be minimal if not none as you’ll be leveraging on free product features as marketing investment for the company.